Stained Glass Information

 2. Heat Loss - The regulations only apply to new doors and window frames, not to re-glazing old ones, and state that if the glass area is less than 50% of the door or window frame single glazing (and therefore traditional stained glass lead lights) is sufficient, if higher than 50% a double glazed unit is required.
 Whereas it may be possible to argue that double glazing would not suit the character of the house, it is possible to have traditional stained glass lead lights, and double glazing working together, there are various ways of achieving this to suit different situations - which can be talked about at a consultation.

-What locations can you do work in?
+What locations do we cover?

-- Leicestershire (Ashby de la Zouch, Hinckley, Loughborough, Ibstock, Market Bosworth, Lutterworth, Market Harborough, Melton Mowbray)
+Leicestershire (Ashby de la Zouch, Hinckley, Loughborough, Ibstock, Market Bosworth, Lutterworth, Market Harborough, Melton Mowbray)

-- Warwickshire (Atherstone, Coleshill, Henley in Arden, Kenilworth, Leamington Spa, Rugby, Stratford Upon Avon, Warwick, Nuneaton)
+Warwickshire (Atherstone, Coleshill, Henley in Arden, Kenilworth, Leamington Spa, Rugby, Stratford Upon Avon, Warwick, Nuneaton)

-- Derbyshire (Ashbourne, Bakewell, Derby, Buxton, Chesterfield, Glossop, Matlock, Wirksworth)
+Derbyshire (Ashbourne, Bakewell, Derby, Buxton, Chesterfield, Glossop, Matlock, Wirksworth)

-- Nottinghamshire (Nottingham, Cotgrave, Newark On Trent)
+Nottinghamshire (Nottingham, Cotgrave, Newark On Trent)

-- Northamptonshire (Northampton, Kettering, Corby, Towcester, Wellingborough)
+Northamptonshire (Northampton, Kettering, Corby, Towcester, Wellingborough)

-- Rutland (Oakham, Uppingham)
+Rutland (Oakham, Uppingham)

-- Cheshire (Chester, Congleton, Crewe, Knutsford, Ellesemere Port, Macclesfield, Middlewich, Nantwich, Sandbach, Northwich, Warrington, Wilmslow, Alderley Edge, Prestbury, Altrincham)
+Cheshire (Chester, Congleton, Crewe, Knutsford, Ellesemere Port, Macclesfield, Middlewich, Nantwich, Sandbach, Northwich, Warrington, Wilmslow, Alderley Edge, Prestbury, Altrincham)

-- Staffordshire (Burton on Trent, Cheadle, Leek, Lichfield, Newcastle under Lyme, Stafford, Stoke on Trent, Stone, Tamworth, Uttoxeter, Rugeley)
+Staffordshire (Burton on Trent, Cheadle, Leek, Lichfield, Newcastle under Lyme, Stafford, Stoke on Trent, Stone, Tamworth, Uttoxeter, Rugeley)

-- Birmingham (Solihull)
+Birmingham (Solihull)

-- Lincolnshire (Lincoln, Skegness, Grantham, Grimsby, Immingham, Louth, Mablethorpe)
+Lincolnshire (Lincoln, Skegness, Grantham, Grimsby, Immingham, Louth, Mablethorpe)

 Where can I look online for Stained Glass Designs & Inspiration?